jamespresly/MazeEscape-WebAPI/README.md

 - A set of tests built for each component
 - Strategies which combine the components in various ways to provide different maze types

-A javascript frontend could also be of use here to bring the whole project together.
+A JavaScript frontend could also be of use here to bring the whole project together.
 Due to the cacheability of the {mazeToken} maze searching and pathfinding in the browser in interesting ways could be possible.
 Any point in the maze can be returned to by resubmitting the {mazeToken} allowing the client to teleport back to points of interest.

 ## Misc.
 Demos